forampmali/Test-Plan-Wikiwash/README.md

 # Test-Plan-Wikiwash
-To download Test plan Click on the Test plan for WikiWash.docx Edit Add topics
+To download Test plan Click on the Test plan for WikiWash.docx